 4. Sagrada Familia, Barcelona

-The undisputed jewel of Barcelona is Sagrada Familia, Gaudí’s wildly creative opus.
-Construction began on the "Sandcastle Cathedral" in 1882 and it's still unfinished (but ongoing).
+This famous landmark in Spain is still unfinished (but ongoing).
 When it’s completed, Sagrada Familia will be the world’s largest church with 18 tapering towers.

 For more information on this must see monument, here’s my complete guide to visiting Sagrada Familia.